TELEVISION POLICY MANUAL

 Use either a hand-held microphone or clip a lapel microphone on the interviewee.
 Unless the interview is to be used for more than a “sound bite”, the interviewer does not need to have an individual microphone as their questions will still be picked up by the interviewee’s microphone.
 If it becomes necessary to use the microphone built into the camera, it should not be set up more than 5 feet from the interviewee.
 You should have a clear shot of the interviewee from chest to head with the subject offset slightly to the opposite side of the frame from the direction of the interviewer.
 This will give the impression that they are talking to someone in your general direction, but just out of view of the camera.
 Never center the person in the frame unless they are speaking from a platform or podium to a group of people.

 While the interviewer and interviewee are getting ready for the interview, start recording for a minute or so.
-Rewind the tape and through the viewfinder check the framing, lighting and listen to the sound.
+Go back and listen to the clip.
 Make sure all are working properly.
 When done, notify the interviewer that you are ready when they are ready to begin.
 Now would be a good time to start recording.

 The videographer should be very familiar with the operation of the camera prior to the interview.
 At the start of each interview, check the lighting, framing, and other visual elements.
-Make any adjustments if needed before the interview gets rolling.
+Before beginning, make sure to check exposure settings focus, and white balance.

 Become adept at checking for proper height, secure placement, and making adjustments.